dartmouth-cs52-16x/16X-git-map/docs/dev_details.md

 You should already have this.
 If not, install from [atom.io](http://atom.io).
 Open Atom and then do: *Atom -> Install Shell Commands*

 **[git+github](http://www.github.com)**
 git is a code collaboration tool!
 You might be able to skip this step if you've previously used git on your computer.
+Best way to install commandline tools on a mac is to use HomeBrew

 *On Windows use Git Shell for all the Terminal commands*